 The LTPP InfoPave web site (https://infopave.fhwa.dot.gov/) is now the main method to obtain LTPP data and information.
 The InfoPave web site provides access to LTPP data and information on-demand through a web-centric interface, and provide features and tools designed to maximize user understanding of the data.
-Figure 31 shows the InfoPave home screen, which illustrates the modern screen layout, easy to access features, hubs, and social media links.
+Figure 31 shows the current InfoPave home screen which was updated in 2018.
+Updates include simplification of the amount of information presented to a user at one time, reclassification of all data elements, addition of new metadata for library documents to help with search features, and other changes based on user feedback experience.